fbpx

 These reactions can be varied to include building more muscle (anabolic hormones), breaking down muscle (catabolic hormones), and even helping the body to uptake blood sugar after a meal.

 In men, testosterone is the most well-known hormone and is responsible for helping lifters put on more muscle, and recover faster.
-Other hormones in men, like growth hormone, insulin-like growth factor (IGF-1), and hCG, play a big role in recovery and seeing large jumps in size and strength.
-On the other opposite end of the spectrum, too much stress in everyday activities can cause a large release of catabolic hormones (like cortisol) which breakdown muscle and make it tough to build the physique you want.
+Other hormones in men, like growth hormone, insulin-like growth factor (IGF-1), and hCG, play a big role in recovery and see large jumps in size and strength.
+On the other opposite end of the spectrum, too much stress in everyday activities can cause a large release of catabolic hormones (like cortisol) which break down muscle and make it tough to build the physique you want.

-Women tend to have more hormones at play in their body, including oestrogen and progesterone.
+Women tend to have more hormones at play in their bodies, including oestrogen and progesterone.
 While most women tend to feel like a workout is the last thing they feel like doing during their period, the hormones released during this time can actually boost pain tolerance and muscle recovery.
 At the beginning of a woman’s cycle, oestrogen and progesterone levels peak, and although this may mean a woman is more likely to be emotional and weepy, it also means women are more sluggish and tired.
 Women are also less tolerant of heat, because elevated progesterone delays your sweat response, causing your body to take longer to expel excess warmth.

 As oestrogen and progesterone levels dip towards a woman’s period, she’s more likely to feel more powerful and help with recovery during training.
 Additionally, exercise helps to regulate your oestrogen levels by increasing lean muscle mass, which increases metabolism, which then helps to burn more fat and reduce fat mass.